Guavus/hydrator-plugins/transform-plugins/docs/Encryptor-transform.md

 Use any columnar format like ORC, Parquet etc.

 ### GetSchema
 There is `GetSchema` button provided in accelerator's UI configuration.
-Use this button to auto-generate the expected output schema that this accelerator would generate and apply it.
+Use this button to auto-generate output schema.
 The output schema is generated based on the input schema provided and the configuration specified.

 ## Example